Trouv/willos-graveyard/design/playtest/jesus-playtest-2022-09-03.md

 - *Even if players slip through some cracks, players are at least exposed to the concepts in this chapter.
 These concepts are so fundamental that maybe slipping through the cracks is okay.
 They will have to reckon with them soon whether or not they were effectively introduced here.
-And when that time comes, they'll at least have ths little bit of exposure to helm them out.
+And when that time comes, they'll at least have ths little bit of exposure to help them out.
 Maybe I'm just making excuses though.*

 ## 7 Origami boat